tsschultz/tsschultz.github.io/MechanicalKeyboardSwitch.md

 **UC Berkeley** | *August 2023 - December 2023*

 ## Overview
 In this course, our team was tasked with reverse engineering, modeling, and animating a mechanical device.
-We decided on showing the spring mechanism of a mechanical switch and assembly process of a full keyboard.
+We chose to illustrate the internal spring mechanism of a mechanical keyboard switch, along with the assembly process of a complete keyboard.

 <div style="display: flex; justify-content: center; gap: 20px;">
     <img src="assets/switchClosed.jpg" alt="Switch Components" style="height: 325px; width: auto;">